Intertidal: Best ways to learn those complicated fishing rules

 Regardless of whether you are an angler, the DMR’s website is a great place to learn more about the variety of fish that are native to Maine waters.
 And if you do like to fish, it is an incredible resource for information about how and where to get down to or out on the water to try your luck.

-Susan Olcott is the director of operations at Maine Coast Fishermen’s Association.
+Susan Olcott is the director of strategic partnerships at Maine Coast Fishermen’s Association.

 Send questions/comments to the editors.